apache/submarine/docs/InstallationGuide.md

 ### Docker Installation

-The following steps show you how to install docker 18.06.1.ce.
+The following steps show how to install docker 18.06.1.ce.
 You can choose other approaches to install Docker.

 ```
 # Remove old version docker